Sindbis virus: Virus physiology

-Structure, genome & replication
+Structure, genome and replication

 Sindbis viruses are enveloped particles with an icosahedral capsid, with a positive single stranded RNA genome, with an approximate size of 11.7 kb.
 The RNA has a 5'-cap and 3'-polyadenylated tail, and therefore serves directly as messenger RNA (mRNA) in a host cell.
 The genome encodes four non-structural proteins, the capsid, and two envelope proteins.
 This is characteristic of all Togaviruses.
 Replication is cytoplasmic and rapid.
-The genomic RNA is partially translated at the 5’ end to produce the non-structural proteins which are then involved in genome replication and the production of new genomic RNA and a shorter sub-genomic RNA strand.
+The genomic RNA is partially translated at the 5' end to produce the non-structural proteins which are then involved in genome replication and the production of new genomic RNA and a shorter sub-genomic RNA strand.
 This sub-genomic strand is translated into the structural proteins.
 The viruses assemble at the host cell surfaces and acquire their envelope through budding.

 A non-coding RNA element has been found to be essential for Sindbis virus genome replication.

 Recombination has been demonstrated between RNAs of Sindbis virus.
 The mechanism of recombination appears to be template switching (copy choice) during RNA replication.